 Genuine sites offering freelancing contracts will typically give you the following information:

 - Guidelines or quick tutorials on how to get started

 - FAQs to clear your doubts and queries

 - The contact address is genuine matches the reply address.

 - Details of the contract and agreement.

-- Payment terms based on hourly or per piece work.
+- Payment terms based on hourly or per piece of work.

 - Settlement terms, choice of bank or method of payment

 - Checking for qualification or a quick test on your writing skills